ashbuilds/payload-ai/guide.md

   ![Banner Settings](assets/guide/banner-settings2.png)

 ---

+### Understanding Prompts and System Prompts
+The **Prompt** and **System Prompt** fields let you provide clear context to the AI model, tailoring its output to your needs.

+For example:
+- In the **Prompt** field, you can include product details and dynamic fields like:
+  *"This post is about a product {{ title }}.
+Features include {{ featureA }} and {{ featureB }}, with benefits like {{ benefitsA }} and {{ benefitsB }}."*

+- In the **System Prompt**, you can define instructions such as:
+  **"Write a quirky and fun blog post that highlights the key features and makes it sound like a must-have.
+Use playful comparisons and emphasize its unique selling points."**

+This combination ensures the AI's output is personalized and aligned with your content goals.

+Now, let’s explore how to apply this in the **Content Field** section.

 ## **3. Content Field**
 The Content Field is the core of blog/article generation.
 Like the Banner Field, it relies on the Title Field for context.
 Always ensure the title is provided before triggering the "Compose" action.